someRandomDude-a/riko_project/README.md

 1. Riko listens to your voice via microphone (push to talk)
 2. Transcribes it with Faster-Whisper
-3. Passes it to GPT (with history)
+3. Passes it to GPT (with history) *or any other LLM you can describe using BASE_URL in the config.yaml
 4. Generates a response
 5. Synthesizes Riko's voice using GPT-SoVITS
 6. Plays the output back to you

 ## 📌 TODO / Future Improvements